wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 ## Menu form

 If the NS name's first label starts with `svcb--`, the label's subsequent characters represent a "menu" of connection options, which can be decoded into a SVCB RRSet.
-To decode the RRSet, each character is transformed into a SVCB RR with the following components:
+To produce the RRSet, each character is transformed into a SVCB RR with the following components:

 * The owner name is the NS name plus the prefix label "_dns".
 * The SvcPriority is the character's order in the list (starting at 1)